OpenLineage/docs/docs/integrations/airflow/airflow.md

 ## How to add lineage coverage for more operators?

-OpenLineage provides a set of `extractors` to extract lineage from operators.
+OpenLineage provides a set of `extractors` that extract lineage from operators.

-If you want to add lineage coverage for you own custom operators, follow [instructions to add lineage to operators](operator.md).
+If you want to add lineage coverage for your own custom operators, follow these [instructions to add lineage to operators](operator.md).

 If you want to add coverage for operators you can not modify, follow [instructions to add custom extractors](extractors/custom-extractors.md).

-If you want to expose lineage as a one off in your workflow, [you can also manually annotate the tasks](manual.md).
+If you want to expose lineage as a one off in your workflow, [you can also manually annotate the tasks in your DAG](manual.md).

 ## Where can I learn more?